 Spectacular Nusa Tenggara is a sailing paradise.
-In this Indonesian island paradise, you’ll find the Komodo National Park, home to the world’s largest lizard and a great place to explore with a yacht charter.
+In this Indonesian island paradise, you’ll find the Komodo National Park, home to the world’s largest lizard and a great place to explore by a yacht charter in Komodo.

 No such thing as dragons?
 Choose your Sailo yacht charter and enjoy sailing to Komodo Island to discover these mythical beasts in the flesh.
 And the island they live on is pretty stunning too!

 Komodo is a rugged island and national park, sitting in between East and West Nusa Tenggara.
 The national park can be visited by boat charter from Nusa Tenggara, but you need to pay the entry fee and you will need to be part of a tour.
 The dragon’s are a protected species, but that doesn’t mean they’re docile.
 In fact, they can be a little feisty, which is why it’s best to go sailing to Komodo Island as part of a tour.

 Besides the fantastic national park, sailing in Nusa Tenggara is phenomenal.
 With mountainous islands, hidden bays and diving that is nothing less than spectacular, a boat charter in Komodo National Park or Nusa Tenggara will be a genuinely awesome experience.

 The main reason to go sailing in Komodo and Nusa Tenggara is to enjoy the abundant wildlife.
 Beyond the dragons on Komodo Island, you’ll also find manta rays are regular visitors to these shores.
 These majestic creatures flock, en masse, to the Indonesian shores and you’ll be able to spot them as part of a scuba or snorkelling excursion.

 Other sea life in the area includes hammerhead sharks, parrotfish, eagle rays and sea turtles.
 With a private boat charter in Komodo National Park, you’ll be able to explore at your leisure.